Greens Powders Are The Secret To Getting More Veggies: Here's How To Pick One

 Balances blood sugar*

-Greens powders might also help maintain normal blood sugar levels.* One study looked at how mixing vegetable powder with refined carbohydrates could affect blood sugar levels in 24 individuals with diabetes.
-The researchers found that the addition of vegetable powder optimized both the glucose and insulin response.*
+Greens powders might also help maintain healthy blood sugar levels.* One clinical study looked at how mixing vegetable powder with refined carbohydrates could affect blood sugar levels.

 Protects heart health*

 Adding a greens powder to your day might also help keep your heart healthy.* Researchers from one study monitored a group of 40 chiropractic students and faculty members taking a fruit and veggie powder for 90 days.

 They found that mixing the greens powder into water and drinking two glasses daily significantly benefited blood pressure in the group, even though they didn't experience any weight loss.*